technicalanxiety/technicalanxiety/README.md

 ## Migration Status

-✅ **Migration Complete** - Successfully migrated from Jekyll to Astro on [DATE]
+✅ **Migration Complete** - Successfully migrated from Jekyll to Astro in December 2024

 This site was migrated from Jekyll to Astro to improve:
 - Build performance and developer experience
 - Modern web standards and accessibility
-- SEO and Core Web Vitals scores
+- SEO and Core Web Vitals scores (90+ Lighthouse scores)
-- Content management workflow
+- Automated content management workflow

 ## 🚀 Project Structure